BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 ## Put items in a chest: `chestput`

 This objective requires the player to put specified items in a specified chest.
-First argument is a location of the chest, second argument is a list of items (from _items.yml_ file), separated with a comma.
+First argument is a location of the chest, second argument is a list of items (from _items_ section), separated with a comma.
 You can also add amount of items after a colon.
 The items will be removed upon completing the objective unless you add `items-stay` optional argument.